 Be aware of what others around you are doing and make sure that your movements do not endanger them.

-Rule 2 – Control of Speed and Skiing or Snowboarding
+Rule 2 – Control of Speed

 When skiing or snowboarding, you must remain in control at all times.
 Match your speed to the conditions and situation, taking into consideration the traffic, weather conditions and terrain on which you are travelling.
 You must also take into consideration your own ability in order to retain full control (for example, if you are not an experienced skier, please keep your speed down).